arsrtech/accumulate-java-sdk/README.md

 ## Prerequisite
 - Java 11 or greater version

-## How to use it?
-- Download the codebase and create a java file inside the src directory.
-- Import and create a client.
-- Then use all the client methods implemented in Java SDK.
 ### How to create the client
 - The below client can connect with Accumulate public test net directly